Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

    > (v1.2 New Feature, Full version only)
    > To play the animation backward or not.

+8. bool animation_playing[default: false]

+   > (v1.3 New Feature)
+   > indicating this State is playing animation or not。
+   > **Note：If this state is not running in the HFSM path, the meaning of this property is not reliable.**

 ### Methods

 ​		Read [State Behavior](#state-behavior--code-control) for more informations of overridable methods.